Pittsburgh synagogue shooting: United States

+National

-President Donald Trump, Pennsylvania Governor Tom Wolf, Braddock Mayor John Fetterman, and Pittsburgh City Councilman Corey O'Connor released statements about the incident through Twitter.
+President Donald Trump, Pennsylvania Governor Tom Wolf, then-Braddock Mayor John Fetterman, and Pittsburgh City Councilman Corey O'Connor released statements about the incident through Twitter.
 Trump called the shooting a wicked, antisemitic act of "pure evil."
 He also opined that the shooting was preventable: "If there was an armed guard inside the temple, they would have been able to stop him".
 Trump suggested cases such as this call for the death penalty.

 Cecilia Wang of the American Civil Liberties Union said the attack, along with other recent unrest, was inspired by elements of Trump's rhetoric.
 Vice President Mike Pence denied any such connection in an NBC News interview that night.
-Over 2,000 people, including many from the local Jewish community, protested against Trump's visit to the synagogue site, chanting "words have meaning", and carrying signs with such slogans as "We build bridges not walls".
+Over 2,000 people, including many from the local Jewish community, protested against Trump's visit to the synagogue site, chanting "words have meaning", and carrying signs with such slogans as "We build bridges, not walls".

-From October 27 to 31, all US flags on public and military grounds were flown at half-staff in memory of the victims.
+From October 27 to 31, all U.S. flags on public and military grounds were flown at half-staff in memory of the victims.

 On the Friday following the shooting, David Shribman, executive editor of the Pittsburgh Post-Gazette, ran the opening of the Hebrew-Aramaic kaddish, often called the Jewish mourner's prayer, as a full-width front-page headline.

-In July 2021, the state legislature ended a program that provided grants to organizations considered to be potential terrorist targets.
-Established in 2019, the program distributed just ten million dollars.
+Jewish security

+The aftermath of the shooting included arguably the most ambitious and comprehensive effort ever taken to protect Jewish life in the United States, according to the New York Times.
+In addition to bringing in $100 million in federal grants through the Nonprofit Security Grant Program (NGSP), the Jewish Federations of North America raised $62 million to secure every Jewish community in North America, overseen by the Secure Community Network.
+By 2023, 93 Jewish federations had full-time security directors, a more than four-fold increase over the previous 5 years.

+The next year, the Pennsylvania General Assembly passed Act 83 of 2019 to establish the state's Nonprofit Security Grant Fund, a state-level version of the NGSP.
+Initially, $5 million in grant funding was available.
+After an increase in antisemitism during the Gaza war in 2023, the General Assembly increased the available funding to $10 million.
+In the 5 years since its inception, the fund distributed $25 million to synagogues, mosques, and other nonprofit organizations.